-Killigan looked at Zenith giving instructions to some of the soldiers from the discus, then back to Levitum.
+Killigan looked at Zenith giving instructions to some of the soldiers disembarking fron the transport, then back to Levitum.
 “How so?”

 The prosecutor would have smirked if he still had a properly functioning face.
 Alas, he had to only rely on his eyebrows and varied openings for his eyes to relay any sort of physical expression of an emotion.
 He emotified himself with a raised lower eyelid on his left eye and a raised brow for his right.

 “While I would be remiss not to continue our verbal war,” he started “This encounter is not for petty squabbling but for a potential new member of the Marma Fissures,” he stated calmly.

 There was a long moment where they glared at each other and Killigan felt like he was stuck between them, slowly being crushed by the pressure.
 The two men looked over towards the boy who was keeping to himself and trying to be as inconspicuous as possible.